savonet/book/language.md

 ```

 which means: "for whichever type you replace `'a` with, the resulting type is a
 valid type for the function".
-Such a function is called _polymorphic_, in the
+Such a function is called _polymorphic_\index{polymorphism}, in the
 sense that it can be given multiple types: here, `'a` is not a type but rather a
 "meta-type" (the proper terminology is a _type variable_) which can be replaced
 by any regular type.
 Similarly, the empty list `[]` is of type `['a]`: it is a